Maddix/AShip/README.md

 This is my attempt at building a game engine.
 I originally started out using
 <a href="https://github.com/ericdrowell/KineticJS/">KineticJS</a> for rendering with canvas, but due to a number of factors I decided to write my own rendering code.
 The project was started back in October 2013 and is still ongoing.

 Here is a <a href="http://maddix.github.io/AShip/">live demo</a> of the engine.
+(Outdated but shows progress.)

 # Libraries Used

-- <a href="https://github.com/bottlepy/bottle">Bottlepy</a> - Used to host a small server
+- <a href="https://github.com/bottlepy/bottle">Bottlepy</a> - Used to host the project on a small server
 - <a href="http://jquery.com">Jquery</a> - Cross-browser support
 - <a href="https://github.com/jquery/jquery-mousewheel/">Jquery-mousewheel</a> - Used to get mousewheel input

-Everything else is made from scratch on top of canvas.
+Everything else is made from scratch.

 # Features
-This is a incomplete list of all the current features.
+- Animations

-- Object management system
+- Half finished windowing system complete with widgets
-- Keyboard and Mouse input system
-- Input profiles
+- Advanced Input
-- Windowing system
 - Particles
+- Other great stuff

-I plan on adding the featrures below in the future.
+I plan on adding audio, websockets, and other cool things.

-- Audio
-- Websockets

 # Examples

 The example below creates a canvas with a green rectangle that moves to the lower right of the screen by 5px a second.
+(This example is now outdated but still useful.)

 ```javascript
 function main() {